UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 UTSA Stats and Trends

-- This season, the Roadrunners won ATS in their only game as a favorite of 21 points or more.
+- The Roadrunners covered the spread in their only game when favored by 21 points or more.

 - UTSA's games this year have hit the over on one of four set point totals (25%).

-- The Roadrunners have five giveaways this season, while the Rebels have six takeaways .
+- The Roadrunners have turned the ball over five times this season, one fewer than the Rebels have forced (6).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.